Sven Erik Jørgensen

 Sven Erik Jørgensen (29 August 1934 – 5 March 2016) was an ecologist and chemist from Denmark.

-Biography

-Also a well known biathlon person.

 Academic degrees and honors

-In 1958, he was awarded Master of Science in chemical engineering from the Technical University of Denmark, then Doctor of Environmental Engineerin (Karlsruhe Institute of Technology) and Doctor of Science in ecological modelling (University of Copenhagen).
+In 1958, Jørgensen was awarded a Master of Science in chemical engineering from the Technical University of Denmark, then Doctor of Environmental Engineering (Karlsruhe Institute of Technology) and Doctor of Science in ecological modelling (University of Copenhagen).
 He taught courses in ecological modelling in 32 countries.
 After his retirement, he became professor emeritus in environmental chemistry at the University of Copenhagen.